Own an older Tjet, Kiosk, Kiosk HM1, K3, Raptor, Summit, Viper, Bullet or Xpress

 RIPPRO Style 10 Ink cost (35% less) $3.15

 RIPPRO Style 11 Ink cost (30% less) $3.40

 RIPPRO Style 12 Ink cost (47% less) $2.60

 RIPPRO reduces ink costs and offers more control over ink usage on your printer.
 Garment Creator is a good product, but was not designed to reduce your ink cost by 30% to 50%.
 More consumables used equals more money for Epson.
 Once you purchase the Epson SCF2000 printer you are totally dependent on Epson inks.
 RIPPRO gives you a very good alternative for ink control, and has been priced so you do not have to wait a year or two to get your money back on your RIP investment.
 We have priced our retail price at $249, which is a wholesale price for the RIP.
 This price is 2X to 4Xs lower than our competitors.
 You are buying direct from the manufacturer.
 Buying a competitive RIP through a dealer will cost you from $300 to $1000 more.
-If money is tight we can even rent you the RIP by the year for $83 or $20 for a month.
+You can even rent our RIP by the year for $90.
 Saving money on white ink can pay for the entire RIP in the first month or less.
-All rental fees apply to the sales price, so after 3 year rentals or 13 monthly rentals, the RIP is yours.
+All rental fees apply to the sales price, so after 3 year rentals, the RIP is yours.
 Another way to view this rental/purchase option is, rental allows you to buy at a zero percent interest rate, while you are saving money on ink in the mean time.

 Curious try the free two week demo, we will even help you install it and get it going.

 Email firstname.lastname@example.org and request a demo code for the DTGRIPPRO SCF2000 and/or an appointment for install support if you want it.